Thdegraaff/R/README.md

 ## Code files provided

 The files provided here are:
+- `EstimationCrimeBayer.R`: basic the control file as it reads in data and give specifications for OLS, IV and quantile regressions.
+This script solves for that crime rate for which espilon is zero
-- `EstimationCrime.R`: basic the control file as it reads in data and give specifications for OLS, IV and quantile regressions.
-Note again that the underlying data cannot be made publicly available;
+- `EstimationCrimeDirectIV.R`: basic the control file as it reads in data and give specifications for OLS, IV and quantile regressions.
+This script doesn't solve for the crime rate but fixes it as a pre-specified value (typically 0)
 - `IteractionBayser.R`: core code file that calculates the intruments for each neighborhood and for each interation.
 - `makefig.R`: Creates neighborhood-specific logit plots (sigmoids);
 - `CharacteristicsEq.R`: provides various characteristics of the equilibria;